lankydan/java9-interfaces-playground/markdowns/welcome.md

 ```
 As you can see it has called `defaultMethod` from within the child interface `MyOtherInterface`.
 This keeps it in line with providing an implementation to a default method from within a class, if it is included in the child / implementation then it will use that instead of the original defined on the parent interface.

 So why use default methods in the first place?
-After doing some googling, it seems that they were added to Java 8 as a way of adding methods in preparation of Lambda expressions without breaking code that have implemented existing interfaces.
+After doing some googling, it seems that they were added to Java 8 as a way of adding methods in preparation for Lambda expressions without breaking code that have implemented existing interfaces.
 So if we had a class that used an interface that was changed, for example code within a 3rd party library, we wouldn't need to worry about any new methods being added to the interface as our existing code will still work and the new method can be ignored until a later date.
 By using this example I believe it is more important for API / library developers to consider using default methods than it is for those that are writing code within their own codebase where they are in control of everything and can change any classes that have been broken by adding a new interface method.

-To make the point I raised above about keeping the updated interface compatible with existing implementations, I have added a code example below to help make this clearer.
+To make the point I raised above about keeping the updated interface compatible with existing implementations, I have added a code example below to help make this clearer (if it wasn't already).

 ```java
 public class MyClass implements MyOldInterface {